Will my private jet charter use the same airport as a commercial airline?

 Is it more cost effective for a private jet client to make use of a private airport or a commercial airport?

 It’s cheaper to use a regional airport, where landing fees cost around 90% less than commercial ones.
-That’s why almost all private jets are stationed in regional airports.
+That’s why almost all private jets are stationed at regional airports.

 It’s your broker’s job to arrange the best aircraft for you, regardless of the operator’s preferences.
 So, they’ll consider these variables and talk you through your options.
 This gives you the smoothest possible experience.